Brainerd International Raceway – Brainerd

 When was the track built?

-Inaugurated in 1968, after an airline pilot decided to create it to vent his passion, it was featuring a 1.5km main straight, used also for drag races; the nearly 5km circuit hosted many national events like Can-Am, Indycar, carious sportscar and Superbike, but since the early 1990s financial issues made the new owners focus on the drag competitions, until 2008, when a shorter 4km layout inside the main one has attracted again some American series.
+Inaugurated in 1968, after an airline pilot decided to create it to vent his passion, it was featuring a 1.5km main straight, used also for drag races; the nearly 5km circuit hosted many national events like Can-Am, Indycar, various sportscar and Superbike, but since the early 1990s financial issues made the new owners focus on the drag competitions, until 2008, when a shorter 4km layout inside the main one has attracted again some American series.

 Now, thanks to the new Formula One organization and a new version of the original Donnybrooke course, designed by me, which include an upgrade of pit and entertainment facilities, a Grand Prix will also be hosted from 2023.